joes0451/SDKManager/ReadMe.txt

 ** Note **
     In new versions of the SDK
-    cmdline-tools/bin/avdmanager list device
+    'cmdline-tools/bin/avdmanager list device'
-    does not work, but now you can add the old
+    does not work, which will cause some AVD related operations to fail.
-    'tools' package and that version works.
+    But now you can add the old 'tools' package and 'tools/bin/avdmanager list device' works.

     Go into config.properties and set 'use_tools_bin_directory' to "true" and 'include_obsolete' to "true" to get it to include the old 'tools' package.